ninadw25/ninadw25/README.md

 - 🌱 I’m currently learning everything in AI
 - 📈 I Love to work with GenAI and Agentic AI tech
 - 👯 I’m looking to work with fast and lean startups
-- 🥅 2025 Goals: Ship more!!
+- 🥅 2026 Goals: Ship more!!
-- ⚡ Hobbies : I love to read and play Games
+- ⚡ Hobbies : I love to read and play Games (completed most COD's)

 ### Connect with me: